Tibet 2024 Travel Update

 UPDATED JUNE 2024 Tibet Travel Regulations: Updated post on the current travel regulations across Tibet

-2024 Tibet Travel Update
+2025 Tibet Travel Update

-For more Tibet Travel Information, email us at: thelandofsnows@gmail.com
+For more Tibet Travel Information, email us at info@thelandofsnows.com

 The Land of Snows is the travel blog of Himalaya Journey, a leading travel company that combines the expertise of North American and Tibetan staff.
-We have decades of experience traveling, climbing and trekking the Himalayas.
+We have decades of experience traveling, climbing, and trekking the Himalayas.
 Use us for info on when to go to Tibet, what travel routes to take, and more!
-Contact us at: thelandofsnows@gmail.com
+Contact us at: info@thelandofsnows.com

 I want to apologize for the long absence from this site.
 After nearly 14 years of keeping this site updated and answering many tens of thousands of emails from travelers (haha, all happily for free), it was time to take a break for some time.
 Now from 2024, I am answering all emails that come in and updating the content on The Land of Snows and to put some new content up as well.
 There are still so many places that I want to write about and share pictures from!
-For now, here are the latest Travel Regulations in Tibet for 2024.
+For now, here are the latest Travel Regulations in Tibet for 2025.

 2021 Tibet Travel Regulations